 Once you have an image with more than one layer, the layers can be blended together in a variety of ways.
 One way is to use modes.
-By default, a layer will block out anything it covers.
+By default, a layer will block out any sections of layers that it covers.
 Blending modes allow you to combine layers in a variety of ways.
 Another way is to use layer transparency settings to simply make a layer partially transparent.
 A layer mask can also be used to hide parts of a layer a bit more selectively.